Bobbie the Wonder Dog: A True Story

 Laura Hummel – Children’s Literature:

 Kristie is delighted to receive a fluffy white kitten with funny black eyebrows.
 She named him Groucho after a famous man who made people laugh.
-Kristie dresses Groucho up and takes him for rides in a doll stroller.
-She wraps him around her neck and cuddles with him.
-They even play a game of hide-and-seek in the snowy outdoors.
-Groucho is Nanook, the polar bear, and Kristie is an Artic tracker.
+Kristie dresses Groucho up and takes him for a game of hide-and-seek in the snowy outdoor.
+Groucho is Nanook, the polar bear, and Kristie is an Arctic tracker.
 But the game becomes serious when the kitten slips out the door into the snowy wilderness.
 The devastated child follows tracks in the snow that lead to other animals, but not her beloved Groucho.
 How can she possibly find a snowy white cat in the winter woods?
 The heartwarming tale comes to a satisfying conclusion as the clever child focuses on her cat’s distinctive feature.
 Based on a real snowy white cat named Groucho, the story is beautifully illustrated.
 Soft breezy watercolors spill across the pages and capture the loving emotions and wintry scenes.
-2003, Alaska Northwest Books/Graphics Arts Center Publishing, Ages 6 to 10.
+2003, Alaska Northwest Books/Graphic Arts Center Publishing.
+Ages 6 to 10.

-A Complete Guide to the Last Great Race
+The Iditarod Fact Book: A Complete Guide to the Last Great Race, 2nd Edition

 This book is good for beginners, but don’t be fooled; it is packed with history and good information.

-If you’re a facts junkie this is the book for you.
+If you’re a facts junkie, this is the book for you.
 Every race, every racer.
-Great reference or bet settler.
+Great reference or bet settler. –Greg Russell, Duluth, Minn.

 Corral’s (My Denali) glorious photographs bring an intimacy to Brown’s eight diverse profiles of Alaskan children, from northernmost Barrow to the islands of St. Paul and Prince of Wales to modernmost Anchorage.
 The range of landscapes and, consequently, living conditions alone makes for absorbing reading, but the essays tend to bog down in myriad facts.
 Brown’s writing is strongest when she focuses on the details of daily life, as in the profile “Russian Christmas on the Kuskokwim River.”
 Unfortunately, the book’s organization doesn’t allow for any overarching conclusion among the recurring customs and cultural themes throughout the profiles, such as the recent renaissance across Alaska of Native arts and languages, and the impact of non-Native settlers on the region.
 Nonetheless, Corral’s memorable images will draw readers in as his camera captures the meshing of modern and ancient worlds: an Inupiat Eskimo boy wears a cartoon character on a T-shirt as he cuts up pieces of whale skin and blubber for a snack and, clad in sneakers and blue jeans, a Haida Indian girl poses next to the row of totem poles that adorn her school grounds.
 Author and artist successfully communicate the common thread linking these eight lives: the importance of Native traditions, family bonds and the wisdom and experience of preceding generations as they navigate in modern times.
 Ages 6-up.